 James E. Clingman is the nation’s most prolific writer on economic empowerment for Black people.
 His weekly syndicated newspaper column, Blackonomics, is featured in hundreds of newspapers, magazines, and newsletters.
 He has written six books, the latest of which is Black Empowerment with an Attitude, and has been the featured speaker for numerous organizations, schools, churches, and events across the United States.Former Editor of the Cincinnati Herald Newspaper, Clingman is the founder of the Greater Cincinnati African American Chamber of Commerce, and has been instrumental in establishing several other Chambers of Commerce around the country, as he continues to promote economic freedom for African Americans.
-He was an Adjunct Professor at the University of Cincinnati for 12 years, where he taught Black Entrepreneurship and The History of the Black Church; he taught business planning at Smart Money, a community services center in Cincinnati; he taught Public Speaking at Cincinnati Christian University; and he also founded Cincinnati, Ohio’s Entrepreneurship High School in 2001.
+He was an Adjunct Professor at the University of Cincinnati for 12 years, where he taught Black Entrepreneurship and The History of the Black Church; he taught business planning at Smart Money, a community services center in Cincinnati; he taught Public Speaking at Cincinnati Christian University; and he also founded Cincinnati’s Entrepreneurship High School in 2001.
 Clingman has received many awards for his journalistic work, including the prestigious Black Press of America’s 2008 Black Press Champion Award, from the National Newspaper Publishers Association and Foundation.

 As a business consultant and through his work with the Cincinnati Branch of the NAACP, Clingman has worked tirelessly promoting economic inclusion for Black owned businesses and has successfully initiated efforts through which millions of dollars in contracts have been secured by Black contractors as well as increases in employment.

 His speeches have stirred thousands of conferees and his newspaper articles are sought after by subscribers across the United States and abroad.
 Mr. Clingman was named a History Maker in 2005, the list of which is now in the Library of Congress.
 You can reach him at 513 315 9866 or by e-mail email@example.com for more information.

 Clingman’s economic empowerment doctrine stresses consumer education and alliances among African Americans.
 He offers a refreshing view of the potential within this nation’s Black communities and strongly believes it can be changed into positive action.